Learning from Crowds with Crowd-Kit: Statement of need

-Means for quality control in crowdsourcing include organizational approaches, such as task design, decomposition, and golden task preparation, yet reliably automated, and computational approaches that employ relationships and statistical properties of workers, tasks, and labels.
-Many crowdsourcing studies of complex crowdsourcing pipelines aim to reduce their tasks to multi-classification or combine multi-classification with post-acceptance, e.g., in a seminal paper by \citet{Bernstein:10}.
-At the same time, researchers from such fields as natural language processing, computer vision, and others develop discipline-specific methods.
-To be conveniently employed, these methods need to be integrated with popular data science libraries and frameworks.
-However, such toolkits as SQUARE \citep{Sheshadri:13}, CEKA \citep{Zhang:15}, Truth Inference \citep{Zheng:17}, spark-crowd \citep{Rodrigo:19}, require additional effort to be embedded in applications.
-We believe in addressing this issue by developing \textbf{Crowd-Kit}, an open-source production-ready Python toolkit for computational quality control in crowdsourcing.
-It implements popular quality control methods, providing a common ground for reliable experimentation and application.
-We perform an extensive evaluation of the Crowd-Kit library to provide common ground for comparisons. \textit{In all the experiments in this paper, we used our implementations of the corresponding methods.}
+We propose addressing this challenge with \textbf{Crowd-Kit}, an open-source Python toolkit for computational quality control in crowdsourcing.
+Crowd-Kit implements popular quality control methods, providing a standardized platform for reliable experimentation and application.
+We extensively evaluate the Crowd-Kit library to establish a basis for comparisons. \emph{In all the experiments in this paper, we used our implementations of the corresponding methods.}